VDR - The Video Disk Recorder

 it can be easily replaced without data loss.

 To receive digital tv you need at least one device that can handle DVB-S (satellite), DVB-T (terrestrial) or DVB-C (cable).
-This can be either a PCI card that is plugged into the computer, or a USB device.
+This can be either a PCIe card that is plugged into the computer, or a USB device.
 If you want to receive HDTV, you may want to get a device capable of handling DVB-S2 or DVB-T2, respectively.

 Since you will also want to be able to view DVB programmes live, or replay your recordings, you will need some way of displaying them.
 Originally VDR was designed to work with so-called "full featured" DVB cards.
 These are devices that have both a DVB receiver and an MPEG decoder for displaying the data.
 There are two plugins that support such cards: "dvbsddevice" can be used with the full featured cards that follow the Siemens/TechnoTrend design, while "dvbhddevice" is for the TechnoTrend Premium S2-6400 Twin HD.
 Unfortunately, neither of these cards are produced any more.
 This is a great pity, especially for the TT S2-6400, which provides a very easy way of setting up a dual DVB-S2 receiver with hardware decoding.
-As an alternative you can use, for instance. the softhddevice plugin.
+As an alternative you can use, for instance. the softhddevice plugin or the vaapidevice plugin.

 The hardware I have chosen to build the Video Disk Recorder consists of the following components: